steinwurf/kodo-ns3-examples/README.rst

 After building ns-3 you can build the example simulations provided by this repository.
 Currently we have the following examples:

- * ``wifi_broadcast``: Broadcasting packets with RLNC on single transmitter - receiver pair with an IEEE 802.11b WiFi channel.
+* ``wifi_broadcast``: Broadcasting packets with RLNC on single transmitter receiver pair with an IEEE 802.11b WiFi channel.
- * ``wired_broadcast``: Broadcasting packets with RLNC on a single transmitter - 2 receivers without erasure channels.
+* ``wired_broadcast``: Broadcasting packets with RLNC on a single transmitter with 2 receivers without erasure channels.

 You can see more documentation of each example in the ``main.cpp`` file comments regarding what the example does.
 There you can also check how to control and set